How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 No, This Is Not a Stretch: Justice Jackson Has Said That Musical Theater Has Influenced the Way She Thinks About History and Law, and She Has the Pipes for Broadway

-The Living Literature project is animated by this idea: That literature is the truest way to understand society.
+The Living Literature project is animated by this idea: Studying literature is the truest way to understand society.
 To enlarge our sensibility, to understand why people feel and act the way they do.
 Reading literature is the practice of understanding the humans telling the story–not just the author, but the characters who leave the author’s control once the book is out in the world.

 The reason why Humanities used to sit at the center of university curriculum is because, to understand literature, you have to understand how all the other disciplines bear on the actual human experience of people in a particular time and place.
 Humanities was the hub; every other discipline was the spokes.